joao-ponte/Investopedia/README.md

 - Auto Data Refresh: The app employs an automatic data refresh mechanism, ensuring that users have access to the most current cryptocurrency market data.

-- GitHub: Version control and collaboration are managed using GitHub, allowing for effective teamwork and code management.
+- GitHub: Version control and collaboration are managed using GitHub, allowing code management.
 ## Screenshots
 ## Author